How Often Should You Water a Cactus (A Complete Guide)

 The same goes for high humidity or cold temperatures – the plant needs less water if its environment is very dry and hot instead of wet and cool.

-The type of soil plays a large role in how much water your cactus gets.
+The soil type greatly affects how much water your cactus gets.

 If this is the case for you, try adding sand or perlite to increase drainage and aeration of the root zone.